SAP/ai-sdk-js/packages/foundation-models/README.md

 ```

-To send a chat completion request with system messages use:
+Use the following snippet to send a chat completion request with system messages:

 ```TS
 import { AzureOpenAiChatClient } from '@sap-ai-sdk/foundation-models';